DoddiC/NYPD-Data-Analysis-Project/README.md

 ### Individual Fairness
 Pie chart: for a crime, grab a person from each racial group with the most similar if not the same values, and then see if they have the same outcome (yes or no arrest)

-*i don tthink individual is the def? but who knows, maybe

 ### Fairness through Unawareness
 - police watch and report more for neighborhoods with more crime
   - disparate impact on BIPOC communities